A joint project of JGSGB and JewishGen

 Formation:

-The congregation was formed in 1843, following a general appeal for contributions made a Mr. J. Woolfson (or Wolffson), the founder, in February 1843.(ix)
+The congregation was formed in 1843, following a general appeal for contributions made by a Mr. J. Woolfson (or Wolffson), the founder, in February 1843.(ix)

 Closure: